Vitamin B12 & Metformin – What’s the Connection?

 3. Patients at risk of low B12 levels should supplement with B12 when taking Metformin

-Metformin and B12 Levels
+Metformin & B12 Levels

 The Science Behind Metformin and B12

-While it is thought that Metformin somehow interferes with the absorption of B12, the extent of this interference is not fully understood.
+Though Metformin may interfere with the absorption of B12, scientists don’t fully understand the extent of this interference.
 Although most studies show an association with Metformin and B12 deficiency, most of the data is observational.
 A cross-sectional, controlled study on Metformin that included both diabetic and non-diabetes patients showed no that “irrespective of Metformin use, no significant difference in the serum levels of vitamin B12 was observed, both in patients with and without diabetes” (5).
 In other words, Metformin may not actually be causing a decline in B12 after all.

 Now, serum B12 levels are a good starting point, but not the best measures of the body’s amount and utilization of Vitamin B12.
 We have learned that not all low-serum B12 means a deficiency.
 On the flip side, not all high or “in-range” serum B12 means that a person is sufficient (or even optimal).
 Why?
 Read on…